awsdocs/amazon-gamelift-developer-guide/doc_source/realtime-script-uploading.md

 **Note**
 GameLift doesn't support uploading from S3 buckets with names that contain a period \(\.\)\.

-1. **Give GameLift access to your script files\.** To create an AWS Identity and Access Management \(IAM\) role that allows GameLift to access the S3 bucket containing your server script, follow the instructions in [Set up a role for GameLift access](setting-up-role.md)\.
+1. **Give GameLift access to your script files\.** To create an AWS Identity and Access Management \(IAM\) role that allows GameLift to access the S3 bucket containing your server script, follow the instructions in [Set up an IAM service role for GameLift](setting-up-role.md)\.
 After you create the new role, take note of its name, which you need when creating a script\.

 1. **Create a script\.** Use the GameLift console or the AWS CLI to create a new script record\.
 To make this request, you must have the IAM `PassRole` permission, as described in [IAM policy examples for GameLift](gamelift-iam-policy-examples.md)\.